LukePappa/Ourism/p.md

-Everything present at t=0 subjectively experiences a world-branch wherein it comes to surrender itself utterly and completely to God, the transcendent source of existence.
+Everything present at t=0 perceives a world-branch wherein it comes to surrender itself utterly and completely to God, the transcendent source of existence.
 Existence itself may be formalized as qualia, qualia then as physics, physics as mathematics, and mathematics as logic.